Motion Path

 Note

-Note that the keyboard shortcuts used to draw and break tangents are the same as those used in Path's editing tools
+Note that the keyboard shortcuts used to draw and break tangents are the same as those used in path editing tools.

-To move the entire Motion-Path, you need to select and then move all control points.
-When using the 2D Transform Tool, a selection rectangle will select Layers, not control points.
+To move an entire Motion Path, you need to select and then move all control points.
+When using the 2D Transform Tool, a selection rectangle will select layers, not control points.

-• By selecting all Parameter keyframes in the Dopesheet, which will select all control points.
+- Selecting all parameter keyframes in the Dope sheet, which will select all control points

-• By clicking on the Parameter name, which will select all keyframes.
+- Clicking on the parameter name, which will select all keyframes

-But there's a feature that lets you go even faster.
-Right-click on any point and choose Select All Keyframes on Path.
+There is also a feature that lets you go even faster.
+Right-click on any point and select Select All Keyframes on Path.

 Tip